Lucy-Family-Institute/presqt/README.md

 2. Export the following ENV_VARS:
    - ENVIRONMENT: Should be either `production` or `development`
    - SECRET_KEY: A Django "secret key" value.
-3. Execute `docker-compose up` within the repo's base folder.
+3. Execute `docker-compose -f docker-compose-development.yml up` within the repo's base folder.
-4. Navigate to http://127.0.0.1/api_v1/ or http://localhost/api_v1/ in your browser.
+4. Navigate to http://127.0.0.1:8000/api_v1/ or http://localhost:8000/api_v1/ in your browser or a service like [Postman][postman].

 [presqt-page]: https://presqt.crc.nd.edu